Irving B. Haynes: Life and career

 Irving Bogle Haynes was born on January 14, 1927, in Waterville, Maine.
 He was educated at Colby College before transferring to the Rhode Island School of Design (RISD), graduating with a BFA in 1951 and a BS in architecture in 1954.
 He worked for architects Robinson, Green & Beretta from 1954 to 1957 and for Harkness & Geddes from 1957 to 1958 before joining the Pawtucket firm of Monahan, Meikle & Johnson.
 After the retirements of Monahan and Meikle, in 1961 Haynes became a partner in the reorganized Johnson & Haynes.
 When Johnson retired from practice in 1968 Haynes succeeded to the business, and moved it to Providence in 1970.
 The business was reorganized as Irving B. Haynes & Associates in 1978 with the addition of Cornelis de Boer, and as Haynes/de Boer Associates in 1994 when Haynes retired from practice.

 Haynes became known both as an architect and preservationist early in his career.
 In the 1960s he was responsible for some of the most outstanding new works in urban renewal areas in Pawtucket and Providence and was responsible for the reconstruction and restoration of the First Unitarian Church of Providence following a devastating fire.
 Later he restored Providence City Hall and the Westminster Arcade and in 1981, along with William D. Warner and Friedrich St. Florian, Haynes devised the original scheme for Waterplace Park, later executed by Warner.
 Haynes joined the American Institute of Architects in 1962 and was elected a Fellow in 1982.

 In 1973 Haynes joined the RISD faculty, teaching foundation studies.
 In 1980 he was promoted to assistant professor and after his retirement from practice focused on his teaching.
 He became a full professor in 1997 and retired in 2005, shortly before his death.

 Personal life

 By 1960, painting was a large part of Haynes' life, and would remain so until his death.
 He was inspired primarily by contemporary European art movements.
 After his death his work was exhibited at the Rhode Island School of Design Museum and the Newport Art Museum, and several of his paintings are in the collection of the former.

-Haynes married twice, first to Helen Day and second to Jane Ingle.
+Haynes married twice, first to Helen Day, with whom he had six children, and second to Jane Ingle.
 He died August 27, 2005, at home in Lincoln, Rhode Island after a long illness.